lapwinglabs/webpack-www-bundle/Readme.md

 module.exports = webpack(config)
 ```

-Here's the server middleware you'll need to get webpack-www-bundle working.
+Here's the server middleware you'll need to get this module working.
 You'll need to install `koa-webpack-dev-middleware` and `koa-webpack-hot-middleware` if you're using koa with hot-reloading:

 **server.js**